pratikkgg/Pratiks_Framework/README.md

 # Pratik
- i have creaed this repository because cmd methods are very comlicated so lets give it a try
+ i have created this project for end to end flow of an e-commerce website